infozenfrance/Phraseanet-Docs/en/User/Guide/Export.rst

 Export
 ------

-This action allows to export depending on the user rights ot the sub-definition attributes :
+This action allows to export depending on the user rights of the sub-definition attributes :

 * the original document